happycoder0011/CIPHER_DIARIES/README.md

 git push origin master
 ```

 **Note:** You would be working on your local project.
-Always make sure to pull the repobefore pushing your code to see the changes made by other contributors.
+Always make sure to pull the repo before pushing your code to see the changes made by other contributors.
 ```sh
 git pull
 ```